Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Background

 The existing research on recommender systems is vast in computer science.
 Recently, relevant contributions have been made also in numerous other fields, including social sciences.
 Therefore, it suffices to only briefly skim through a few relevant studies about public opinion and perceptions; further relevant studies are pointed out during the presentation of the results.
 Thus, to begin with, several empirical studies have recently been conducted about the perceptions of people on algorithms and algorithmic decision-making.

 The underlying questions are typically framed around fairness and trust.
 According to literature reviews, however, there is no consensus over the definitions for these two concepts, measurements on these vary from a study to another, and results are generally ambiguous, indicating, for instance, that humans are viewed more fairer compared to algorithms or the other way around~\citep{Starke22, Treyger23}.
-Some studies indicate a middle-ground, finding support for an observation that algorithmic decision-making and human-based decisions are both perceived as equally fair and trustworthy in mechanical tasks~\citep{Lee18}.
+Although it remains unclear whether fairness can be even formalized mathematically~\citep{Buyl24}, some studies indicate a middle-ground, finding support for an observation that algorithmic decision-making and human-based decisions are both perceived as equally fair and trustworthy in mechanical tasks~\citep{Lee18}.
 Regarding artificial intelligence more generally, such factors as accountability, fairness, security, privacy, accuracy, and explainability have been observed to matter regarding people's perceptions~\citep{Kieslich22, Treyger23}.
 Analogous studies have been conducted in the context of recommender systems.

 A number of distinct dimensions and variables have been considered for evaluating recommender systems.
 These include at least the following: the perceived variety in recommendations, the accuracy and quality of recommendations, the effort required to use a given system, the perceived effectiveness, efficiency, and enjoyment, the difficulty in making choices based on the recommendations, trust placed upon the systems and skepticism expressed toward these, the availability of functionality for users to contribute to the rankings and recommendations, scrutability of the systems, user interface designs for the systems, compliance of the systems with regulations, counterfactual recommendations, domain knowledge, and privacy concerns~\citep{Knijnenburg11, Martijn22, Pu12, Shang22}.
 As recommender systems are widely perceived as black boxes by people, particular emphasis has been placed upon controllability (the ability for users to contribute) and explainability, the latter focusing on making the recommendation process and the reasons behind particular recommendations clearer~\citep{Tsai21}.
 Transparency has often been seen as the primary way to achieve explainability or at least improve it.
 Transparency also received a specific focus in the DSA.